apache/dubbo-website/docs/en-us/user/references/xml/dubbo-argument.md

 </script>
 # dubbo:argument

 Method argument configuration.
-The corresponding class：`com.alibaba.dubbo.config.ArgumentConfig`.
+The corresponding class：`org.apache.dubbo.config.ArgumentConfig`.
 This tag is child of `<dubbo:method>`, which is for feature description of method argument, such as:

 ```xml
 <dubbo:method name="findXxx" timeout="3000" retries="2">